EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 What is it you are enthusiastic about in the computing world?
 We are looking for breadth and curiosity.
 Regardless of your profession or background, if you are dealing with hardware, software or wetware.
-If you have been doing this for 20 years or just picked it up, please let us know about it!
+If you have been doing this for 20 years or just picked it up, please come to tell us about it!

 Anything related to technology or computing fits into the theme of this gathering.